 Facts About Carpet Underlay

 Carpet padding or underlay is the foundation of a carpet.
-It is essential to have the proper selection of your carpet’s padding since this is part of your home.
-You need to understand that there are five types of carpet underlay:
+It is essential to carefully select your carpet’s padding since this is part of your home.
+Therefore, you need to understand that there are five types of carpet underlay.

 - Foam carpet underlay